\"Writing.Com

 Shelby watched as the owl-like man reached into his cloak and pulled out a metal rod.
 It glowed red at the tip as it was brought toward her face, and then pressed against her temple.
 She immediately went numb.

 Now three figures moved to either side of her bed, pulled back her covers, and bent over her.
-Long rubbery fingers gently touched her eyes, her nose, and her lips.
+Long rubbery fingers gently touched her eyes, nose, and lips.
 The prodding digits were then thrust inside her mouth, forcing her jaws open wider than she had ever imagined possible.
 She heard a sudden pop and crack of sinew and bone but felt nothing.
 A rounded beaker of metal was placed over her mouth, and then the tall one turned it on.

 The machine rattled and hummed as a long tube was forcibly inserted down her throat.
 She felt an intense suction that reached deep within her as though the very root of her life were being tugged and ripped free.
 She then watched in horror as a brilliant blue liquid began to fill the jar.
 As the last of it was extracted, little Shelby, her mouth gaping open, let out a long, soft sigh, and then lay still.